2012 United States presidential election in Utah

-With a 47.93% margin, Utah would prove to be Romney's strongest state in the 2012 election, and it would also be Romney's largest outperformance of John McCain in 2008, winning the state by almost 20 points more.
-Romney would go on to be elected as a United States Senator from Utah six years later in 2018 after having switched his residence to the Beehive State.
-Romney's vote share in Utah was also the highest of any presidential nominee in any state since Ronald Reagan's in Utah in 1984, and remains so as of 2020.
-Romney's landslide win would also foreshadow Utah's considerable swing to the center in the elections following.
-Romney, who became a heavy critic of later-President Donald Trump, played a factor in Trump's smaller 20.48% win in 2020, representing a significant decline in support for the Republican Party likely attributable to Romney's popularity among Utah voters.
+With a 47.88% margin, Utah would prove to be Romney's strongest state in the election, and it would also be Romney's largest outperformance of John McCain in 2008, winning the state by almost 20 points more.
+Romney was elected as a United States senator from Utah six years later in 2018, having moved there in 2014.
+Romney's vote share in Utah was also the highest of any presidential nominee in any state since Ronald Reagan's in Utah in 1984, and it remains so as of 2024.

-As of 2020, this is the last time the Republican nominee won Utah with more than 60% of the vote, the last time any statewide candidate won 70% of the vote, as well as the last time they won every county.
-It is also the last election in which Salt Lake County and Summit County have voted for the Republican presidential nominee.
-This is also the last time Utah has been the most Republican state in the United States, and the last time Utah voted to the right of any of the following: Wyoming, West Virginia, Oklahoma, North Dakota, Idaho, Arkansas, Alabama, Tennessee, Kentucky, South Dakota or Nebraska's 3rd congressional district.
-This is the last time a Republican presidential candidate won 70% of the vote in any state, as well as the last time any candidate has won more than 70% of the vote in any state.
+As of the 2024 presidential election, this is the most recent time any presidential candidate has received more than 60% of the vote in Utah, as well as the last time any presidential candidate has carried every county.
+It is also the most recent election in which Salt Lake and Summit Counties have voted for the Republican presidential nominee.
+2012 is also the most recent time that Utah has been the most Republican state in a presidential election.

-Primaries
+Primary elections

-Democratic
+Democratic primary

 Due to President Barack Obama running for reelection without serious opposition from the Democratic Party in 2012, no Democratic Primary was held in Utah.

-Republican
+Republican primary

 The 2012 Utah Republican presidential primary took place on 26 June 2012.
 37 delegates were chosen, for a total of 40 delegates to go to the national convention, all pledged to the primary winner.

 In 2008, Mitt Romney received major support from the Mormon (Latter Day Saints) and other religious population and was able to carry the state with 93.07% of the vote.
 Romney led the polling in 2012 and won the primary by more than a landslide, and no other candidate could either scrape past 5% of the vote, awarding him all 40 delegates.